Umzimkulu River Cruise

 - crown eagles

 We have a colony of Cape Clawless Otters that think they own this estuary.
 That is however until the fish eagles strike.
 We have witnessed this twice and on both occasions, the fish eagles ate the otters up completely – through a low tide.
+On the sandbank right in front of the lodge.

 You will be very lucky to see a free-swimming Zambezi shark.
 And even luckier to be bitten by one.
 Only 4 people a year die from sharks biting them.
 Worldwide!
 Yet these magnificent fish are hated and hunted.
+The government kills them with gill nets!

 This we have got to stop!